yaise/katas2024-samb/README.md

 - `candidateRace` - Various ethnic or racial backgrounds.
 - `candidateLanguage` - Primary language spoken.

-The key thing to note in all the above metrics is that they're all captured when a Candidate's status changes(i.e. unlock , select , confirm, or reject candidate) and these all happen when an Employer(Hiring manger/Admin) use the web application ( aka api calls as part of the system).
+The key thing to note in all the above metrics is that they're all captured when a Candidate's status changes(i.e. unlock , select , confirm, or reject candidate) and these all happen when an Employer(Hiring manger/Admin) use the web application (aka api calls as part of the system).

 The write patterns are a function of the frequency at which hiring managers evaluate candidates for positions and the time involved in completing the interview process (not in scope of ClearView).
-The write patterns will likely not be very frequent.
+The write patterns will likely be infrequent.

 The read patterns are again a function of Employer Admins reviewing these metrics.
 We assume that this is also not super frequent.
 There is however a regular cadence of the monthly report generation.